Meet Blessing Adesiyan, Founder/CEO of Mother Honestly

 Tell us about your career outside of being a mom…

-I am Chemical Engineer by trade.
+I was a Chemical Engineer by trade.
 I also completed my Masters in Energy Management and hold an MBA degree from the UNC Kenan-Flagler Business School.
 I completed all of these degrees as a mother.
-Its true that we mamas can do hard things.
-Today, I work as a Supply Operations Manager for BASF, a chemical company.
-I am also the Founder of Mother Honestly, a platform that propels women forward in motherhood, work and life through content, podcast and a fast-growing conference.
+It’s true that we mamas can do hard things.
+Most recently, I worked as a Supply Operations Manager for BASF, a chemical company.

 You decided to start your platform Mother Honestly after the birth of your son- tell us the inspiration behind it and what your mission has been.